On Computing the Maximum Parsimony Score of a Phylogenetic Network: Preliminaries

 Note that both the hardwired and softwired parsimony score can be used for rooted as well as for unrooted networks although the softwired parsimony score might seem more relevant for rooted networks and the hardwired parsimony score for unrooted ones.

 It can easily be seen that, if~$N$ is a tree, $PS_\text{hw}(N,\alpha) = PS_\text{sw}(N,\alpha)$.
-However, we \leo{now show that, if~$N$ is a network,} the difference between the two can be arbitrarily large.
+However, we now show that, if~$N$ is a network, the difference between the two can be arbitrarily large.

 Figure~\ref{fig:bad_fitch} presents an example of a rooted binary phylogenetic network~$N$ and a binary character $\alpha$, where $PS_\text{sw}(N,\alpha) = 2$ regardless of the number of reticulation nodes in~$N$.
 This is due to the fact that all right-hand side parental edges of the reticulation nodes could be switched off, such that only one change from~0 to~1 would be required in the resulting tree on the edge just above all taxa labelled ``1'' and another change from~1 to~0 in the (0,1)-cherry.
 However, $PS_\text{hw}(N,\alpha)$ can be made arbitrarily large by extending the \snew{construction in the expected fashion}, as in this network we have $PS_\text{hw}(N,\alpha)=r+1$, where~$r$ denotes the number of reticulation nodes in~$N$.
-So the difference $PS_\text{hw}(N,\alpha)-PS_\text{sw}(N,\alpha)$ equals $r-1$, where~$r$ can be made arbitrarily large, which shows that $PS_\text{hw}(N,\alpha)$ is not an $o(n)$-approximation of $PS_\text{sw}(N,\alpha)$, where $n$ is the number of taxa. \snew{Note that the construction shown in Figure \ref{fig:bad_fitch} is \leo{binary,} tree-child and time-consistent}.
+So the difference $PS_\text{hw}(N,\alpha)-PS_\text{sw}(N,\alpha)$ equals $r-1$, where~$r$ can be made arbitrarily large, which shows that $PS_\text{hw}(N,\alpha)$ is not an $o(n)$-approximation of $PS_\text{sw}(N,\alpha)$, where $n$ is the number of taxa. \snew{Note that the construction shown in Figure \ref{fig:bad_fitch} is binary, tree-child and time-consistent}.

-\subsection{\leo{Extended Fitch Algorithm}}
+\subsection{Extended Fitch Algorithm}

-Kannan and Wheeler introduced the hardwired parsimony score for rooted networks and proposed a heuristic by extending the well-known Fitch algorithm for trees.
-We will call this algorithm \textsc{ExtendedFitch}. \leo{We show in this section that \textsc{ExtendedFitch} does not compute the hardwired parsimony score optimally and does not provide a good approximation for the softwired parsimony score.}
+The hardwired parsimony score for rooted networks has been introduced by \cite{kannan2012maximum} who proposed a heuristic by extending the well-known Fitch algorithm for trees.
+We will call this algorithm \textsc{ExtendedFitch}. \leo{Its description can be found in Algorithm~3 and~4 of~\cite{kannan2012maximum}.} We show in this section that \textsc{ExtendedFitch} does not compute the hardwired parsimony score optimally and does not provide a good approximation for the softwired parsimony score.